French energy group Total estimates at least one year of delays to Mozambique project

-AfricaFrench energy group Total estimates at least one year of delays to Mozambique project

-French energy group Total (TOTF.PA) estimates at least one year of delays to its project in Mozambique - which has been hit by violent, civil unrest - said Total Chief Financial Officer Jean-Pierre Sbraire.
+PARIS (Reuters) - French energy group Total estimates at least one year of delays to its project in Mozambique - which has been hit by violent, civil unrest - said Total Chief Financial Officer Jean-Pierre Sbraire.

 Our Standards: The Thomson Reuters Trust Principles.